16domsim/bachelor-thesis/README.md

-# Bachelor thesis: Depth-Optimal Synthesis of Graph State Preparation Circuits
+# Bachelor thesis project: Depth-Optimal Synthesis of Graph State Preparation Circuits

 This repository contains the code developed as part of my research during my Bachelor thesis,